 Signature of the person submitting the supplemental statement of change form, printed name of the person submitting the form, and date of signature.

-Following those 30 days, and for each day thereafter until the applicable change form is submitted, the owner or diverter may be subject to civil liability up to the maximum allowed pursuant to Water Code section 1846.
+Following those 30 days, and for each day thereafter until the applicable change information is submitted, the owner or diverter may be subject to civil liability up to the maximum allowed pursuant to Water Code section 1846.

 Authority cited: Sections 348(a), 1058 and 1841, Water Code.
-Reference: Sections 348(a), 1055, 1840 and 1846, Water Code.
+Reference: Sections 348(a), 1228.6, 1055, 1840 and 1846, Water Code.